QuickTime: QuickTime 7.x

-QuickTime X (QuickTime Player v10.x)
+QuickTime X

 QuickTime X (pronounced QuickTime Ten) was initially demonstrated at WWDC on June 8, 2009, and shipped with Mac OS X v10.6.

 It includes visual chapters, conversion, sharing to YouTube, video editing, capture of video and audio streams, screen recording, GPU acceleration, and live streaming.

 But it removed support for various widely used formats, in particular the omission of MIDI caused significant inconvenience and trouble to many musicians and their potential audiences.

 In addition, a screen recorder is featured which records whatever is on the screen.
 However it is not possible to capture certain Digital rights management protected content.
 This includes iTunes/Apple TV video purchases, or any content protected by Apple's FairPlay DRM technology.
-While Safari uses FairPlay, Google Chrome, and Firefox use Widevine for DRM, whose content is not protected from QuickTime screen capturing.
+While Safari uses FairPlay, Google Chrome and Firefox use Widevine for DRM, whose content is not protected from QuickTime screen capturing.

 The reason for the jump in numbering from 7 to 10 (X) was to indicate a similar break with the previous versions of the product that Mac OS X indicated.
 QuickTime X is fundamentally different from previous versions, in that it is provided as a Cocoa (Objective-C) framework and breaks compatibility with the previous QuickTime 7 C-based APIs that were previously used.
 QuickTime X was completely rewritten to implement modern audio video codecs in 64-bit.
 QuickTime X is a combination of two technologies: QuickTime Kit Framework (QTKit) and QuickTime X Player.
 QTKit is used by QuickTime player to display media.
 QuickTime X does not implement all of the functionality of the previous QuickTime as well as some of the codecs.
 When QuickTime X attempts to operate with a 32-bit codec or perform an operation not supported by QuickTime X, it will start a 32-bit helper process to perform the requested operation.
 The website Ars Technica revealed that QuickTime X uses QuickTime 7.x via QTKit to run older codecs that have not made the transition to 64-bit.